onfido/onfido-sdk-ui/README.md

 - **`smsNumberCountryCode {String} optional`**

-  The default country for the SMS number input can be customized by passing the `smsNumberCountryCode` option when the SDK is initialised.
+  The default country for the SMS number input can be customized by passing the `smsNumberCountryCode` option when the SDK is initialized.
 The value should be a 2-characters long ISO Country code string.
 If empty, the SMS number country code will default to `GB`.

   Example: